 Most non-essential in-person meetings will be rescheduled to phone meetings, if at all possible.

-The Alberta Court of Queen’s Bench has adjourned all non-emergency or urgent court matters with no rescheduled future date.
-The Court of Queen’s Bench has issued the following statement:
+The Supreme Court of British Columbia has adjourned all non-emergency matters.
+The Chief Justice has given the following statement:

 The situation is still evolving and all information is subject to change.
 We anticipate there will be a bottleneck of proceedings going into the summer months where judicial resources will be tight.
 This will most likely result in significant delays in rescheduling a matter.